Reporting Hub Knowledge Center

 These groups will be empty until you assign groups/users to them within Entra ID.
 To learn how accessibility is controlled via groups, see .

-The "Use as Tenant" feature is available only to Application Admins and is used to manage the app settings for a specific tenant.
-For information on how users with access to multiple tenants can switch between them, refer to the guide.
+The "Use as Tenant" feature is available only to Global Platform Admins and is used to manage the app settings for a specific tenant.
+For information on how users and tenant admins with access to multiple tenants can switch between them, refer to the guide.

-As an Application Administrator, you decide which Microsoft Entra ID groups/users will be granted access to your tenant, as well as the level of access they'll be permitted.
+As an Global Platform Administrator, you decide which Microsoft Entra ID groups/users will be granted access to your tenant, as well as the level of access they'll be permitted.
 To learn more, see .

 In your Azure portal, add a custom domain name to your Azure App Service.
 See the for detailed instructions.